BASIC AIRWAY ANATOMY

 nose → nasopharynx → glottis → trachea → main stem bronchi → bronchioles → alveoli.

-The pathway of blood during respiration is as follows:
+The pathway of blood flow (for respiration) is as follows:

 right heart -> pulmonary arteries -> alveolar capillaries -> pulmonary veins -> left heart -> body